Domain Mapping on the Commons

 Sign into your Domain Registrar and look for the place where DNS settings can be changed.
 The place where these settings can be found and the options they provide vary widely across the various domain registrars, and you may need to contact your registrar’s Help Desk if the process is not evident.

 There are two ways to map your domain.
-We prefer that you use a CNAME Record, but if that is not possible, you can use an “A” Record instead.
+We strongly prefer that you use a CNAME Record, but if that is not possible, you can use an “A” Record instead.

 • “CNAME” Record (preferred way)